 The DRE is required to maintain a log of evaluations and requests and enter the information into the national DRE database.

-The application process for the fall 2024 DRE School is closed!
+Application process for the Spring 2025 DRE School is open!